Blog

 The practice is not complicated.
 Feel the sensation in your body.
 Don’t name it.
 Don’t explain it.
 Don’t trace it to a cause.
 Just stay with the physical event.
 Let it be a wave.
 Let it crest.
 Let it pass.
 If 90 seconds feels long, you’re doing it right.
 Most people have never stayed with a feeling for that long without narrating.

-What you’ll find is that the sensation changes.
-Not into something comfortable, necessarily, but into something different.
+What tends to happen with this practice is that the sensation changes.
+Not necessarily into something comfortable, but into something different.
 It moves.
 It loosens.
 It shifts location.
 The body is processing.
-It knows how to do this.
-It’s been doing it since before you could speak.
-The mind’s interference is the only thing that stalls the process.
+The process is something it tends to know how to do without instruction.
+The mind’s interference is usually the only thing that stalls it.

 In the 1960s, Eugene Gendlin was a psychologist at the University of Chicago studying a question nobody had a good answer for: why does therapy work for some people and not others?